Debate Night Comes to Perth

 We’ll get you talking!

-2024 English language holiday dates
+English holiday dates at a glance

 *Scottish authorities on Wednesday approved a 2.3 million-pound ($2.8 million) pound drug consumption room, the first government-backed place in the U.K. where users can take illegal drugs such as cocaine and heroin under the supervision of medical staff.